TheDelali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12-directory_permissions - This creates a directory called my_dir with permissions 751 in the working directory.
 13-change_group - This changes the group owner of the file hello to school.
+100-change_owner_and_group - This writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.